Why Guildford?

 • understand your priorities so we create a scheme that everyone can value and benefit from

-We will use this feedback to inform the design of the scheme.
+We will continue to use this feedback to inform the detailed design of the scheme.

 Next steps